c-wejendorp/finalProject_group1/content/_index.md

 Instead of using each philosophers wikipage as text we chose to utilize the OpenAI API to obtain a summary of each philosopher's philosophy in 200 words.
 Head on over to the [data collection page](data-description/) for more information on our data collection.

 We then created a networkx graph by connecting philosophers if their wiki page contains a link to another philosopher.
 This resulted in the graph below where each node is colored by the philosphers subfield.
-To see how we handled finding communities and created some interesting wordclouds head over to the [network 1](network1/) page.
+To see how we handled finding communities head to [here](network-analysis).
+If you are more interested in how we analyzed the text head to [here](text-analysis)

-As one network was not enough for us we also created network number 2.
-Here we connected philosophers based on the cosine similarity of their philosophy summary.
-We again used the OpenAI API, this time to obtain embeddings of each philosophers philosophy summary.
-The process and result of this is displayed [here](network2/).

 ## Math formula